1. Educational Information Centre

 The University Library is one of the oldest rich specialized agricultural libraries in Bulgaria.
 It was established in 1945.

-It offers the readers the library fund amounting to almost 215 000 scientific issues – books, reference materials, textbooks, scientific periodicals, CDs.
+It offers the readers the library fund amounting to about 215 000 scientific issues – books, reference materials, textbooks, scientific periodicals, CDs.

 Since 1995 the library processes have been automated: from registering and processing of the documents to the services offered to the users – registration, borrowing books, and customers’ work with the electronic catalogue.